What do banks do?

 Product development

-Product development teams make sure that the bank’s range of services – like credit cards, savings accounts and insurance – meets the changing demands of its customer base and are marketed appropriately.
+Product development teams make sure that the Bank’s range of services – like credit cards, savings accounts, and insurance – are marketing appropriately and meet the changing demands of its customer base.

 minus sign